 The end of the ’90s was tough few years for supercomputers.
-This article described the spat that broke out between Cray and NEC a Japanese firms that was accused of selling supercomputers at less than cost price.
+These articles describe the spat that broke out between Cray and NEC a Japanese firms that was accused of selling supercomputers at less than cost price.
 After the spat was settled Cray entered an agreement to resell NEC supers SX-5 & SX-6 into the American market.
 This disagreement did have an impact on the the site NCAR delaying the procurement cycle.

 The president of Cray Research and other company executives testified today before the U.S. International Trade Commission, saying that Japanese manufacturers have doubled their market share for supercomputers over the past four years by offering vector supercomputers at prices well below development costs.